 As we listen, other voices can be heard in the background, other survivors crying, laughing, and singing along.

 Among the children that sang for Stonehill was a little boy named Meir, a 9-year-old who survived the war and had just set foot in New York.
 The song, Simu Shemen (“Put Oil On It”), is sung in Jewish households around the world to this day.

-Chanukah was celebrated and observed throughout the war, in the ghettos and even in the camps, as the survivors hoped beyond hope that the suffering would end and believed that they would be free once again.
-These were small glimmers of light in the endless darkness and Chanukah was of specific symbolic importance during the Holocaust.
+Hanukkah was celebrated and observed throughout the war, in the ghettos and even in the camps, as the survivors hoped beyond hope that the suffering would end and believed that they would be free once again.
+These were small glimmers of light in the endless darkness and Hanukkah was of specific symbolic importance during the Holocaust.

 These rare recordings that Ben Stonehill taped reveal a nearly lost world, barely kept alive as an entire generation and culture were almost completely wiped out.

 Thankfully we are able to listen to those days long gone.